-The Pushkar Lake is a semi-circular shaped sacred water body, also known as 'TirthaRaj’.
-According to the Hindu mythology, the lake was created from one of the petals that fell from the lotus flower with which Lord Bramha killed the demon Vajra Nabh.
-The Pushkar Lake is surrounded by more than 300 temples and has 52 ghats, where devotees take holy bath.
+The Pushkar Lake is a semi-circular shaped sacred water body, also known as 'TirthaRaj’ According to the Hindu mythology, the lake was created from one of the petals that fell from the lotus flower with which Lord Bramha killed the demon Vajra Nabh.
+The Pushkar Lake is surrounded by more than 300 temples and has 52 ghats, where devotees take a holy bath.
 It is a belief that if a person takes a holy dip in the lake on Kartik Purnima, then that person attains salvation it is also a belief that taking a sacred bath in the lake clears one from all sins and that it cures all skin diseases.

 A week long fair before Kartik Purnima is very famous.
 Known as ‘Pushkar Fair or Pushkar Camel Fair‘, it witness over 50000 camels with lakhs of visitors.